Shipping Protection coverage

 The invoiced value can include additional charges required at purchase related to the object, such as buyer’s premium and sales tax.
 The value should include frames, mounts, pedestals.
 If these additional charges are not included in the declared value of the object, they will not be paid out as part of the claim.

-Insurance does not include coverage for duties and taxes paid to customs.
+Protection does not include coverage for duties and taxes paid to customs.

 Conditions that cannot be restored or repaired, or when the value of repair exceeds the cost of the item, will be considered for total loss.